MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-enable-maps.md

 ## Enter Map API key in Woodford

-After retreiving your Map API key, enter it in your mobile project.
+After retreiving your Map API key, you will need to enter it in your mobile project template that dictates how the mobile app looks and functions.

-To Configure your API Keys:
-Navigate to your Woodford Project:
-1. Log in to your Dynamics Org.
-2. Navigate to Settings > Advanced Settings
-3. In MobileCRM section, click on Woodford.
+In your Dynamics 365 environment go to **Settings > Woodford**

+On resulting screen, click into **MobileCRM Woodford HTML5**

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-map-api-navigate.png)

-1. On resulting screen, click into MobileCRM Woodford (HTML or Silverlight version; whichever your org primarily users)
-2. Within Woodford, double-click into your active project.
+Within Woodford, double-click into your active project.
-i.
-The active project being used is noted by a Blue Arrow next to project name. ii.
-Note if you use multiple projects for different users, you will have to follow these steps for each project. iii. this project is the derivative of the mobile project template
+  - The active project being used is noted by a Blue Arrow next to project name.
+  - If you use multiple projects for different users, you will have to follow these steps for each project.
+  - If you followed the [Field Service installation instructions](./install-field-service.md), double click in to the derivative of the mobile project template.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-map-api-projects.png)

-- Click into Components > Configuration.
-- In Configuration, click on "Integrations" tab.
-- From there you an paste your Google and/or Bing Maps API Keys.
+From the left menu pane go to **Configuration** then go to the **Integrations** tab.

+-

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-map-api-key.png)

+From there paste your Bing Maps API Key in the Maps section.

-2. Save your Project
+Save your Project.

-3. Publish your project
+Publish your project.

 ## Configuration considertations